 Our technical discovery process

-Since Corevist solutions are integrated to SAP on Day 1, we conduct a technical discovery call with your SAP resources to document your unique SAP configuration.
+Since the Corevist Platform integrated to SAP on Day 1, we conduct a technical discovery call with your SAP resources to document your unique SAP configuration.
 We have one goal—to figure out your fastest path to value.
 We know that if you delayed launching your B2B portal until you got all of your master data and business process perfect, you’d never launch!
 We know it’s a journey and are looking for a viable first step to launch and help you put together a roadmap where your early success can fund future investments.

 Each party has clearly defined roles on this call.
 The client shows us how their OTC process functions in SAP—specifically, starting with VA01 and seeing how an order is created, then moving to examples of document flow.